cpwardell/FiNGS/README.md

 A paper is being prepared for submission shortly and will be referenced here when available.

 ## Description of filters
 FiNGS assesses variants using any combination of these possible filters.
 Below is a table describing them, their default thresholds and ICGC thresholds.
-NA values mean that the filter is not employed in eithe the default or ICGC mode.
-Users can create their own parameter file using *any* combination of filters and thresholds.
+NA values mean that the filter is not employed in eithe the default or ICGC mode.  **Users can create their own tab-delimited parameter text file using *any* combination of filters and thresholds, and pass it in using the -p argument.**

 Filter name | Description | Default value | ICGC value
 --- | --- | --- | ---